Ideas worth spreading

 What's TED-Ed Student Talk

-At TED-Ed Student Talk, students discover and explore great ideas with peers and other students around the world.
-They'll research and develop their own "idea worth spreading" and learn how to present it in the form of a short, TED-style talk.
+At TED-Ed Student Talk, students have the opportunity to discover and explore great ideas with their peers and other students around the world.
+They will research and develop their own "idea worth spreading," while also learning how to present it in the form of a short, TED-style talk.

 Class Structure